-Mushroom growers know that most mushrooms fruit best in high humidity, usually 85% or better.
+Whether you’re growing magic mushrooms or culinary mushrooms, most fruit best in high humidity, usually 85% or better.
 Many indoor growers use hygrometers to make sure their grow chambers are in the optimum range and to monitor their humidifiers.

 It’s fair to point out that not all growers use hygrometers[i].
 It’s difficult to find a unit at a reasonable price that reads accurately at very high humidity, so many growers find it easier to just estimate based on factors such as the presence of condensation on the chamber walls.
 Condensation is the result of the relationship between the humidity in the chamber and the temperature difference between the chamber and the room it’s sitting in—place the chamber in a warm enough room, and no condensation will form no matter how humid the air inside the chamber is.
 And yet an experienced grower will know what temperature differences should produce condensation, and will know to mist if it’s not there.

 But inexperienced growers, those with large or automated set-ups, or anyone who needs very precise measurements will appreciate a quality hygrometer.

 Rapid Sensing & High Accuracy updates record every 10 seconds